 According to the Illinois Department of Transportation (IDOT), there were 311,679 crashes involving motor vehicles in Illinois in 2017.
 Injury crashes accounted for 21.5 percent of them (66,889), and fatal accidents (998) accounted for less than one percent of these crashes.
 Auto accidents can change the lives of motorists and their passengers forever.
 Injured victims can have physical and emotional scars from a traumatic accident.
-While no amount of money will ever erase what has happened, an experienced Chicago auto accident attorney can help you fight for the compensation you deserve.
+While no amount of money will ever erase what has happened, an experienced Joliet auto accident attorney can help you fight for the compensation you deserve.

 While auto accidents are frequently attributed to distracted driving, it is only one common cause of car accidents.
-Other causes that may warrant the attention of a Chicago auto accident attorney include the following:
+Other causes that may warrant the attention of a Joliet auto accident attorney include the following:

 Drunk or impaired driving, running red lights or stop signs, tailgating, speeding, poor driving in bad weather, driving at night, dangerous road conditions, merging or turning without a signal, ignoring traffic regulations, and failing to maintain a vehicle.